DoctorZalman/todo-list/README.md

 ## The application has two tabs: Todo and Photos.

 ### Todo.
 - The todo tab is a list of tasks.
 To get started, you need to enter data in the "Add todo" input.
-"Local storage" is used to store data between active sessions
+"Local storage" is used to store data between active sessions.
 List items can be:
 1. add
 2. delete